CubeSounder: Low SWaP-C 180 GHz Radiometer for Atmospheric Sensing Tested on High Altitude Balloons: Acknowledgment

 \section{Acknowledgment}

 This research was carried out under a contract with the National Aeronautics and Space Administration (80NSSC21K0355).
 Additional student support was provided by the Arizona State University School of Earth and Space Exploration.
+It should be declared that this paper, in sections I, II, III and IV reuses some content from dissertation \cite{massingill_Dis} with permission.

 \ifCLASSOPTIONcaptionsoff

 \fi